Appeals court strikes down Illinois ban on handguns in public

 “A woman who is being stalked or has obtained a protective order against a violent ex-husband is more vulnerable to be attacked while walking to or from her home than when inside,” Posner wrote.

 “She has a stronger self-defense claim to be allowed to carry a gun in public than the resident of a fancy apartment building (complete with doorman) has a claim to sleep with a loaded gun under her mattress.
-But Illinois wants to deny the former claim, while compelled [by a 2010 Supreme Court ruling] to honor the latter.”
+But Illinois wants to deny the former claim, while compelled to honor the latter.”

 Posner called the different treatment under Illinois law “arbitrary,” declared the measure unconstitutional and banned the state from enforcing it.